Described as “thrilling"

 to society today.

-In 2018/19, Bairos will make subscription debuts with the Singapore and Forth Worth Symphony Orchestras, as well as appear with the San Francisco Symphony.
+In the 2018/19 season, Bairos appears with the San Francisco Symphony, makes subscription debuts with the Singapore and Forth Worth Symphony Orchestras, and debuts with the Wichita Symphony.
 Bairos also returns to the Grand Rapids Symphony where he conducts and curates new music performances in collaboration with the world famous ArtPrize Festival and the League of American Orchestras’ Earshot program.
-Bairos' relationship with the National Symphony Orchestra continued through 2018 directing their critically-acclaimed DeClassified Series, the In Your Neighborhood Initiative, and multiple Pops programs.
+His long-standing relationship with the National Symphony Orchestra continued through 2018 directing their critically-acclaimed DeClassified Series, the In Your Neighborhood Initiative, and multiple Pops programs.

-In recent seasons, Bairos has debuted with the Rhode Island Philharmonic and the Detroit, Houston, Knoxville, and Oaxaca (Mexico) Symphony Orchestras in addition to making returns to the Atlanta, St. Louis, San Diego, Florida, and Sarasota Orchestras.
-Previous subscription engagements include the Malaysian Philharmonic Orchestra, Orquesta Sinfónica Provincial de Santa Fe (Argentina), Orquesta Sinfónica de la Universidad de Guanajuato (Mexico), and the Alabama, Liepzig, and Charleston Symphony Orchestras for which he conducted on every series.
-Additionally, Bairos has appeared with the Los Angeles Chamber Orchestra, Orquesta Sinfónica do Porto Casa da Música (Portugal), the Louisiana Philharmonic, and the Singapore, Jacksonville, North Carolina, and Charlotte Symphony Orchestras.
+In recent seasons, Bairos has appeared with the Detroit and Houston Symphonies and has made returns to the Atlanta, St. Louis, San Diego, Florida, Sarasota, and Charlotte Symphony Orchestras.
+Previous subscription engagements include the Rhode Island and Malaysian Philharmonics, Orquesta Sinfónica Provincial de Santa Fe (Argentina), Orquesta Sinfónica de la Universidad de Guanajuato (Mexico), and the Alabama, Knoxville, Oaxaca (Mexico), Leipzig (Germany), and Charleston Symphony Orchestras for which he conducted on every series.
+Additionally, Bairos has appeared with the Los Angeles Chamber Orchestra, Orquesta Sinfónica do Porto Casa da Música (Portugal), the Louisiana Philharmonic, and the Singapore, Jacksonville, and North Carolina Symphony Orchestras.

 Along with composer Sam Hyken, Bairos is Co-Founder and Artistic Director for Nu Deco Ensemble: Miami’s critically-acclaimed, genre-bending chamber orchestra.
-Nu Deco Ensemble enters into its fourth season with their first studio album release, first out-of-state performance in Saratoga, New York, and with continued residencies at the Adrienne Arsht Center for the Performing Arts and Miami’s groundbreaking Light Box venue in Wynwood.
+Nu Deco Ensemble enters into its fourth season with their first studio album release, first out-of-state performance in Saratoga, New York, and with continued residencies at the Adrienne Arsht Center for the Performing Arts and Miami’s groundbreaking Wynwood venue, The Light Box.
 "Occasionally, you see or hear something that blows your mind.
-Last night, Nu Deco Ensemble at Saratoga Performing Arts Center (SPAC) was exactly that,” (saratogaliving.com).
-Since their 2015 inception, Nu Deco Ensemble has commissioned/world-premiered over 60 pieces and has created a unique model for sustainability and relevance in today’s world.
+Last night, Nu Deco Ensemble at Saratoga Performing Arts Center was exactly that,” (saratogaliving.com).
+Since their 2015 inception, Nu Deco Ensemble has commissioned/world-premiered over 60 new works and has created a unique model for sustainability and relevance in today’s musical world.
 Fusing an enthusiasm for new music with classical, popular, electronic, and multi-disciplined performances, Nu Deco Ensemble represents the energy and creativity of Miami’s new cultural renaissance.

 This season marks Bairos’ sixth year as the Amarillo Symphony’s 17th Music Director.
 His unique approach to programming has brought about the creation of SymphonyKids, the Happy-Holiday Pops series, and captivating outreach initiatives such as Class Act.
 Bairos has presided over both tremendous fiscal and artistic growth for the Symphony, which has achieved consistent sold-out performances for the first time in decades.
 Bairos and the Amarillo Symphony have also established the first-ever Composer-in-Residence with American, Chris Rogerson.

-The wide range of Bairos’ artist collaborators include famed pianists Jeremy Denk, Garrick Ohlsson, and Anne-Marie McDermott.
+The wide range of Bairos’ artist collaborators include famed pianists Jeremy Denk, Garrick Ohlsson, and Anne-Marie McDermott, and Mezzo-soprano, J'Nai Bridges.
 Bairos also closely collaborates with some of today’s most groundbreaking and eclectic artists such as: Bryce Dessner, Seu Jorge, Kishi Bashi, Bilal, Aaron Diehl, Gregory Porter, Cory Henry, and Jon Batiste.
-Since 2014, Bairos has worked closely on many projects and collaborations with multi-platinum singer-songwriter, Ben Folds.
+Since 2014, Bairos has worked intimately on numerous projects and collaborations with multi-platinum singer-songwriter, Ben Folds.

 With education and outreach as core tenants of his work, Bairos passionately presents insightful and engaging musical performances to schools and children across the United States and abroad.
 Bairos has crafted interactive programs and concerts for orchestras such as Amarillo’s Class Act and SymphonyKids, Nu Deco Ensemble’s Imagine series, and collaborations with Carnegie Hall’s Link-Up program which annually enriches the lives of tens of thousands of children.